AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 #### What This Function Does:

-1. **Calls Smart Contract Methods** : It call the useFunds for spend the allowance value.
+1. **Calls Smart Contract Methods** : It calls the useFunds smart contract method to spend the allowance value.

-Let's handle the submit form for spend allowance.
+Let's handle the submit form to spend allowance.

 ### Submit Spend Funds Form (Child)